johngage/tlpf-1/content/home/people.md

 ---
 widget: people
 headless: true  # This file represents a page section.

-title: Our Teams, Our Athletes
+title: Our Teams

-# ...
-Put Your Section Options Here (title etc.) ...
+#  Put Your Section Options Here (title etc.) ...

 content:
   # Choose which groups/teams of users to display.